Jury deliberations begin and quickly hit a snag at Sean ‘Diddy’ Combs’ sex trafficking trial

-NEW YORK — (AP) — Barely an hour into jury deliberations Monday at Sean “Diddy” Combs’ federal sex trafficking trial, the foreperson alerted the court that another juror was having trouble following the judge’s instructions, prompting the judge to remind jurors in a note that they must follow what he said.
+NEW YORK — (AP) — Barely an hour into jury deliberations Monday at Sean “Diddy” Combs’ federal sex trafficking trial, the foreperson alerted the court that a juror was having trouble following the judge’s instructions.
+That prompted the judge to send a note back reminding jurors that they must abide by what he said.

 “We are concerned (the juror) cannot follow your honor’s instructions,” the foreperson wrote in a note just after 12:30 p.m.